xtealer/c-101/README.md

 # C-101

-C 101 programs developed in 2018 during my second semester of college on [Technological University of Panama](http://utp.ac.pa)
+C 101 programs developed in 2018 during my second semester of college on [Technological University of Panama](http://utp.ac.pa).
+Special thanks to my Professor Denis Cedeño for all her advice and lessons about the language, too for providing these excersises!

-Questions?
+Questions about the problems presented here:

+Denis Cedeño:

+email contact: deniscedeno15@gmail.com

+Questions about my code solutions?

+Enrique Shunnar

 email me (preferred):

 xtealer00@gmail.com

 my networks (if you find them):

 @xt34l3r

 ## MODULE 1 - The Basics